makersacademy/CV/README.md

 ## Oliver Baum

-Tinkerer, builder and lifetime learner.
+Tinkerer, builder and lifelong learner with irrepressible curiosity for life.
+Ex theatre technician turned software programmer.
 I aim to build apps and websites implementing features that make people's lives better, happier and more productive.

 ## Skills